WeiChunLin/Bio_Clinical_BERT_Multimodal_Model/README.md

-# Bio-ClinicalBERT for Glaucoma Surgery Outcome Prediction
+# Bio-Clinical BERT Multimodal Model for Glaucoma Surgery Outcome Prediction

 This repository provides the codebase for the multi-modal predictive model for glaucoma surgical outcomes.
 We utilize Bio-Clinical BERT to extract information from operative notes and combine it with static features.
 The code is written in Python and uses PyTorch for the deep learning components.